DIVISION AE is assigned to Courtroom 9C

-Hearings that require more than thirty (30) minutes: Submit in writing, via U.S. Mail a Notice for Motion(s) To Be Placed On The Court's Next Available Docket.
+Hearings that require more than thirty (30) minutes: Submit in writing, via U.S. Mail, a Notice for Motion(s) To Be Placed On The Court's Next Available Docket.
 The Notice is to be E-Filed with the Clerk of Court.
 Do not send a letter.
-All motions must be filed and docketed with the clerk of court.
 The Notice shall indicate the motion or motions to be heard, the filing date of the motion(s) and the amount of hearing time requested.

 Pursuant to Administrative Order 3.206, Judge Gillen (or alternate judge during his absence) will decide whether the reasons set forth in a motion for emergency relief actually constitute an emergency.
 If the judge determines that the motion does allege a bona fide emergency, he will take whatever action he deems appropriate, including entry of an ex-parte order if permissible and warranted under the law.
 File your motion with the clerk of court and be sure to check the emergency button on the clerk's website so the motion is processed timely.